Above and Beyond: Alabaster Police honored during dinner - Shelby County Reporter

 By NATHAN HOWELL | Staff Writer

-ALABASTER – Dozens of people gathered at Champy’s in Alabaster to cheer on and show their support for the city’s police officers during the Alabaster Police Appreciation dinner.
+ALABASTER – Dozens of people gathered at Champy’s in Alabaster to cheer on and show their support for the city’s police officers during the Alabaster Police Appreciation Dinner.

-The was the fifth-annual version of the event that is organized in-part by Dena Bedsole and family as a way to recognize the hard work the city’s officers put in each year.
+This was the fifth annual version of the event that is organized in-part by Dena Bedsole and family as a way to recognize the hard work the city’s officers put in each year.

 Officers at the event were treated to a free meal with their families, drink tickets and thousands of dollars in prizes.